 WHO WE ARE

 Veritas is a family of followers of Jesus, doubters, and seekers alike learning to trust and follow Jesus.
 We currently gather for weekly worship at 9a and 11a on Sundays at 3130 Gillespe St. in Fayetteville.
 Click here fore more information about our gatherings.
 For more information (or if you have questions about joining Veritas Church) head over to our contact page.
-To learn more about how we got started, watch this video.

 WHAT WE BELIEVE